IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- bring it to the the old ironworks on Seer's Street
 - [ ] Stevian fainted behind a gambling house in Melia Square
 	- A few other ppl leaving the building - a guardsman, some commoners
-	- stevian/ghost won't willingly tell ppl the location of the archaeologists, but the butcher will be prepared that ppl are searching or them
-	- On his body - wooden flute, a long narrow pipe, a receipt for an Elysian Fog order with an address in Arda
 ### Games / Performances
 - Staff dancing - a kind of combat/performance
 	- 10gp to enter, 50gp for a win + get your fortune told by the priests